revloc02/dndMarkdown/colver-5e-homebrew.md

 #### Personality Quirks

 Personality Quirks are unusual characteristics, weird behaviors, or peculiar habits that add much flavor to a character and are meant to be mechanically benign.
 Give your character one to three Personality Quirks.
-Either choose or roll 1-3 times on the Personality Quirk Table (see table below), or you can choose to roll on this [DndSpeak Personality Quirks](http://dndspeak.com/2017/12/100-personality-quirks/ "100 Personality Quirks")  table, or make up your own personality quirk(s).
+Either choose or roll 1-3 times on the Personality Quirk Table (see [Appendix C: Quirks Tables](#appendix-b-example-aspects-appendix-c-quirks-tables)), or you can choose to roll on this [DndSpeak Personality Quirks](http://dndspeak.com/2017/12/100-personality-quirks/ "100 Personality Quirks")  table, or make up your own personality quirk(s).

 #### Character History